 "Jew Too? - Tales of the Mixed Multitude" is a podcast sharing positive influences of dear ones from other faiths on Jewish family, love, and life.

-Created and produced by rabbinical student Emily Cohen, with support from the Auerbach Family Foundation and the Reconstructionist Rabbinical College, "Jew Too" celebrates the growing diversity of the American Jewish family.
+Created and produced by Rabbi Emily Cohen, with support from the Auerbach Family Foundation and the Reconstructionist Rabbinical College, "Jew Too" celebrates the growing diversity of the American Jewish family.

 Once upon a time, American Jews were mostly born to Jews.